Fear of Traveling alone: What’s It Like to Travel Solo?

 That first trip was life-changing for me.
 I was a very shy young man and overcoming my fears gave me confidence that I would never have found at home.

-When I traveled I discovered another part of me.
+When I traveled independently I discovered another part of me.
 I could be the person I wanted to be and I wasn’t confined by the rules of my own culture.
 It was liberating.

 I could live from day to day and put my worries behind me.
 I was free to dream and make plans.